tadodotcom/esp_softap_provisioning/lib/src/proto/README.md

 ## Step 2

 Simply run `make` to generate the respective C and Python files.
-The newly created files will overwrite those under `components/protocomm/proto-c` and `components/protocomm/python`
+The newly created files will overwrite those under `components/protocomm/proto-c` and `components/protocomm/python`.

+You can also run `make dart_proto` to just generate the `dart` files.